-If we require to create a unique index on data, we should use Temporary Table.
-We can not apply index on Table Variable.
+If we require creating a unique index on data, we should use Temporary Table.
+We can not apply Index on Table Variable.

 If we are dealing with large number records for inserting and deleting, we should use a temporary table.
 If we have a small quantity of data, we should use Table Variable.

-If the volume of data is changing frequently, query planner requires updated statistics to recompile object so for that we should use Temporary Table.
+If the amount of data is frequently changing, query planner requires updated statistics to recompile object so for that we should use Temporary Table.

-If the volume of data is not changed frequently, we should use Table Variable for better performance.
+If the amount of data is not frequently changing, we should use Table Variable for better performance.

 When we require rollback because of an outer user transaction, we should use Table Variable because it automatically discard all the data from the session.

 If we would like to avoid locking issue, we should go with Table Variable because Temp Table is fully dependent on TempDB so sometimes it holds the transactions.